gatsbyjs/gatsby/docs/blog/2018-2-16-how-to-build-a-website-with-react/index.md

 # What is React?

-React is a fantastic and wildly popular tool for building websites and apps, and it creates a world where JavaScript and HTML live in happy harmony in the same files and efficiently renders your ever-changing data to the browser.
+React is a fantastic and wildly popular tool for building websites and apps.
+It creates a world where JavaScript and HTML live in happy harmony in the same files, and it efficiently renders your ever-changing data to the browser.

 ## Declarative

 With React, you can create reusable components that will always render the same data in the same way, which wasn't always the case pre-React.
 Let’s say you’re a huge Olympics fan and you build a React website for tracking scores.
-Users who visit your site won’t need to wait for the entire tree to deconstruct and reconstruct when they click a button on your site or when the newest data on the half-pipe is available.
+Users who visit your site won’t need to wait for the entire tree to deconstruct and reconstruct when the newest data on the half-pipe is available.
 React components will efficiently update to accommodate the changing data.

 ## Reactive

 React uses a virtual tree reconciliation method to _react_ to changes in input data.
 Whenever any data changes, instead of rebuilding the whole DOM tree (which would be slow) — it decides what changed in its virtual DOM and then makes the smallest number of DOM changes necessary.

-Almost all frameworks nowadays (e.g. Angular, Vue, etc.) are approaching similar mechanisms.
 The virtual tree is in contrast to something like vanilla JS or jQuery where you are setting/updating DOM nodes directly.

+Almost all current JS frameworks (e.g. Angular, Vue, etc.) are approaching similar mechanisms.

 ## Easy to add to the rest of your stack